Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

 To resolve this issue, it's recommended that you install PowerShell 7.1+ and re-generate the package.

 See [Setup](#setup) to install PowerShell 7.1+.

+#### YAML Conversion Issues

+If the YAML Toolkit for PowerShell is not installed, you may experience errors related to converting `.yaml` files, for analytic rules or otherwise.

+To resolve this issue, it's recommended that you install the YAML Toolkit for Powershell.

+See [Setup](#setup) to install the YAML Toolkit for PowerShell.